 It can pay to be loyal, but it can also work in your favour to regularly shop around for cheaper deals.

+The amount you’ll be able to borrow will depend on the value of the asset you put up as security.
 Many people use secured loans when they don’t have a good credit rating, as they can still get a relatively good rate – but be sure to assess your own suitability before filling out an application, as the risks are quite high with secured loans.